eternaldensity/Sandcastle-Builder/README.md

 - Un-unerfed Void Starer a bit
 - Added a new boost which sucks
 - Between the Cracks is now a toggle, also it works on checking if you have sand/castles rather than just when buying sand/castles.
 So now it bypasses Fireproof and Vacuum Cleaner
+- waveney's new boost to make obtaining flux crystals easier

 ## 3.299
 - String-based prices were not working right in most cases.